 - Your battery system must comply with the Design Criteria Manual (pdf) and Distribution Interconnection Guide (pdf).

-- The battery system cannot be owned or operated by a third-party operator (TPO).
+- The battery system cannot be owned or operated by a third-party owner (TPO).

 - A certified contractor must be used to install the battery system.